-- 37.1.
-An entry of every sealing shall be made and numbered consecutively in a book provided for that purpose.
-The entry shall be signed by the persons who approved and authorised the sealing of the document; and who attested the seal. - 37.2.
-A report of all sealing shall be made to the Trust Board annually, or a committee delegated to oversee the register at periods of its discretion.
-The report shall contain details of the seal number, the description of the document and date of sealing.
+- 37.1 An entry of every sealing shall be made and numbered consecutively in a book provided for that purpose.
+The entry shall be signed by the persons who approved and authorised the sealing of the document; and who attested the seal. - 37.2 A report of all sealing shall be made to the Trust Board annually, The report shall contain details of the seal number, the description of the document and date of sealing.